 Being able to effectively and safely progress clients through the program

-This is the time to fine tune different goals and work out strategies for your client.
-You have most likely been working with this client for a very long time so you should know how their body responds to certain exercises as well as how well their body adapts to the stressors that you place on it.
+This is the time to fine-tune different goals and work out strategies for your client.
+You have most likely been working with this client for a very long time so you should know how their body responds to specific exercises as well as how well their body adapts to the stressors that you place on it.

 Conclusion on Personal Trainer Job Description

 I hope you enjoyed my article on personal trainer job description.
 If you are trying to get into the industry, this should give you a good idea of what the day-to-day tasks are like.

 This job is gratifying, and I can’t imagine myself doing anything else for a living.
 It is gratifying to see your clients reach their goals!